Yankees slugger Stanton says he’ll enjoy Miami homecoming

 “I hope they’ll figure it out,” Stanton said.
 “I hope they get it turned around.
 It will take a couple of years.
 But if the pieces are put together right, I think they’ll turn it around.”

 Jeter didn’t talk with the media before the series opener.
-But Marlins manager Don Mattingly acknowledged it has been different without Stanton — and without fellow stars Christian Yelich, Marcell Ozuna and Dee Gordon, who were also traded.
+But Marlins manager Don Mattingly acknowledged it has been different without Stanton — and without Christian Yelich, Marcell Ozuna and Dee Gordon, who were also traded.

 “You miss all those guys,” Mattingly said.
 “Some good players went out the door as we embarked on building this thing to the level we wanted and trying to build some continuity and sustainability.
 You knew you were going to miss all those guys.”